JoemerRamos/Discord-Bot-Project/README.md

 # DiscordBot
- Creating a discord bot that will tell when anime is released in a discord server
+ Creating a discord bot that will tell when anime is released in a discord server using an Anime API